Tensegrity: Origins and art history

-The origins of tensegrity are controversial.
+The origins of tensegrity are not universally agreed upon.
 Many traditional structures, such as skin-on-frame kayaks and shōji, use tension and compression elements in a similar fashion.

 Russian artist Viatcheslav Koleichuk claimed that the idea of tensegrity was invented first by Kārlis Johansons (in Russian as German as Karl Ioganson) (lv), a Soviet avant-garde artist of Latvian descent, who contributed some works to the main exhibition of Russian constructivism in 1921.
 Koleichuk's claim was backed up by Maria Gough for one of the works at the 1921 constructivist exhibition.
 Snelson has acknowledged the constructivists as an influence for his work (query?).
 French engineer David Georges Emmerich has also noted how Kārlis Johansons's work (and industrial design ideas) seemed to foresee tensegrity concepts.

+In fact, some scientific paper proves this fact, showing the images of the first Simplex structures (made with 3 bars and 9 tendons) developed by Ioganson.

 In 1948, artist Kenneth Snelson produced his innovative "X-Piece" after artistic explorations at Black Mountain College (where Buckminster Fuller was lecturing) and elsewhere.
 Some years later, the term "tensegrity" was coined by Fuller, who is best known for his geodesic domes.
 Throughout his career, Fuller had experimented with incorporating tensile components in his work, such as in the framing of his dymaxion houses.

 Snelson's 1948 innovation spurred Fuller to immediately commission a mast from Snelson.
 In 1949, Fuller developed a tensegrity-icosahedron based on the technology, and he and his students quickly developed further structures and applied the technology to building domes.
 After a hiatus, Snelson also went on to produce a plethora of sculptures based on tensegrity concepts.
 His main body of work began in 1959 when a pivotal exhibition at the Museum of Modern Art took place.
 At the MOMA exhibition, Fuller had shown the mast and some of his other work.
 At this exhibition, Snelson, after a discussion with Fuller and the exhibition organizers regarding credit for the mast, also displayed some work in a vitrine.